ziplab/QTool/doc/classification.md

 ## Quick Start

    Both training and testing employ the `train.sh` script.
-Directly call the `main.py` is also possible.
+Directly calling the `main.py` is also possible.

    ```
    bash train.sh config.xxxx